The Settlers 7: Paths to a Kingdom: Chronicles of Tandria

 Chronicles of Tandria is set just prior to the main game, as Konradin and Balderus stand on the brink of conquering Tandria.
 The game begins as they make a claim on Dracorian and Rovyn's family home in the province of Old Drakenau.
 When the siblings refuse to hand the province over, the kings declare war against them, soon capturing them both.
 Concerned that if they are left on the Tandrian mainland, they might stir up resistance, Konradin orders them sent to the prison islands off the northern coast.

 On the prison islands, Dracorian and Rovyn are separated; she is placed in a tower, and he in a penal colony on a different island.
 Several months later, after careful planning, Dracorian and his fellow prisoners overcome their guards, and he heads to the island on which Rovyn is imprisoned, freeing her.
 As they travel back to the mainland, Dracorian points out they will need the people of Tandria's support if they are to withstand Konradin and Balderus, and so they plan to start a popular rebellion.
 Landing in the province of Chrysalis, the land from which King Daniel the Old first settled Tandria, Dracorian plans to use to their advantage the legend of the Forgotten Realm; a mythical place where Tandrians supposedly hid during the occupation of Moran the Feeble-Minded centuries prior.
 Hoping to establish his base in the Forgotten Realm, the immediate problem Dracorian faces is that the Realm's location is known only to a select few scholars in the University of Tandria in Chrysalis.
-With Balderus and Konradin occupying the nearby towns, Dracorian sets out to convince the University to give him the Realm's location by winning back the towns.
-The plan works, with Dean Aurelius of the University granting him permission to study the texts that reveal the Realm's location.
+With Balderus and Konradin occupying the nearby towns, Dracorian sets out to convince the university to give him the Realm's location by winning back the towns.
+The plan works, with Dean Aurelius of the university permitting him to study the texts that reveal the Realm's location.

 Upon arriving at the location, which turns out to be a valley hidden behind the volcano Drakenau, not far from their home, Dracorian and Rovyn are met by Jakob the Guardian, who tells them that Konradin is already assaulting the Great Wall protecting the Realm.
 Relieving pressure on the Wall, they force Konradin back, but before he leaves, he promises them that soon he will subjugate all of Tandria.
 With Konradin gone, Jakob opens the gates to the Forgotten Realm, inviting Dracorian and Rovyn to make their headquarters there and build up a settlement for Tandrian refugees.
 Several months later, having established a settlement, welcoming any Tandrians who wish to join them, Dracorian vows that the rebellion will now begin in earnest, as they set about resisting the two kings.